Summer Horror Books that will scare your pants off

 This book was another easy one to add to the summer horror books list just off of the title alone.

-Satanic Summer is another one that really caught my attention but I highly doubt that our library is going to have it.
+Satanic Summer is another one that caught my attention but I highly doubt that our library is going to have it.

 Finding out that pretty much everything is wrong is probably one of the scariest things for some people.
 Why?
-Because most of us like to know that a good chunk of our lives are pretty much figured out.
+Because most of us like to know that a good chunk of our lives is pretty much figured out.
 So, I would not want Doug’s life.

 Here is what Satanic Summer is about.